Keswick Mountain Festival

 The air is filled with the sound of clapping and cheering, you push yourself across the finish line, lungs burning, legs face and arms spattered with Lake District mud, a manic grin on your face, and the quiet satisfaction that every step you’ve taken has helped to care for the landscape that holds a special place in your heart.

-Keswick Mountain Festival takes place in June (Thurs 8 to Sun 12 June for 2017) and each year thousands of people flock to compete in the swimming, cycling and running races held in the beautiful Lakeland scenery around Keswick, as well as hundreds of guided walks, rides and talks that take place throughout the weekend.
+Keswick Mountain Festival takes place in June - this year the dates are Friday 8 to Sunday 10 June - and each year thousands of people flock to compete in the swimming, cycling and running races held in the beautiful Lakeland scenery around Keswick, as well as hundreds of guided walks, rides and talks that take place throughout the weekend.

-Because Keswick Mountain Festival has nominated the Natonal Trust as their supported charity, everyone who competes will now also helping to raise funds for vital conservation work that takes place in the same area.
+Because Keswick Mountain Festival has nominated the National Trust as their supported charity, everyone who competes will now also helps to raise funds for vital conservation work that takes place in the same area.

 Take part in your favourite sport, in an amazing landscape, and help to care for that landscape as you compete – it’s a win, win, win situation.